Pharmacology & Experimental Therapeutics

 Interdisciplinary PhD Training Program—Biomedical Engineering and Biomolecular Pharmacology

-Applicants should indicate their interest in this interdisciplinary program in the personal statement of the BME application form in order to be considered for stipend and tuition support from the NIGMS training grant in Biomolecular Pharmacology.
+Applicants should indicate their interest in this interdisciplinary program in the personal statement of the BME application form in order to be considered for participation and possible stipend and tuition support from the NIGMS training grant after the first year in the program.

 Curriculum for BME Students in the Biomolecular Pharmacology Training Program